BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 TPUs perform convolutions for Machine Learning applications, which largly requires matrix operations and are encapsulated by both the dense and sparse linear algebra dwarfs [@gallopoulos2016parallelism].

 Digital Signal Processors (DSP) have their origins in audio processing -- specifically in telephone exchanges and more recently in mobile phones -- where streams of data are constantly arriving and an identical task is needed to be applied.
-Audio compression is one example.
+Audio compression and temporal filtering are examples of the Spectral Methods dwarf and are best suited to the DSP architecture.
-They operate on a separate clock and have circular memory buffers which allow a host device -- using shared memory -- to provide and remove data for processing without ever interrupting the DSP.
+DSP cores operate on a separate clock to the host CPU and have circular memory buffers which allow a host device -- using shared memory -- to provide and remove data for processing without ever interrupting the DSP.
+Furthermore, Mitra et al. [@mitra2018development] evaluate prototype a nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
+They compare the performance and energy-efficiency of Level-3 BLAS matrix multiplications and a real-world scientific code for biostructure based drug design against comparisons on conventional x86 based HPC systems with attached accelerators.
+They show a Brown-Dwarf node is competitive with contemporary systems for memory-bound computations and show the C66x multi-core DSP is capable of running floating-point intensive HPC application codes.

+Research around examining the suitability of ARM CPUs in conjunction with unconventional accelerators such as DSPs is highly active  [@maqbool2015evaluating][@rajovic2014tibidabo1][@jarus2013performance].
+Isambard[@feldman_2017_isambard] and Astra[@lacy2018building] systems use the Cavium ThunderX2 CPU accelerator, where each ThunderX2 accelerator consists of 32 high-end ARM cores operating at 2.1 GHz [@mcintoshcomparative].
+Separately, Fujitsu's Post-K [@morgan_2016_postk] .
+However, currently, only 25 of the Top500 systems are based on ARM technologies.

-HPC systems are making increasing use of varied accelerator devices.
+In general, supercomputer systems are increasing using varied accelerator devices.
-A major motivation for this is to reduce energy use; indeed, without significant improvements in energy efficiency, the cost of exascale computing will be prohibitive.
+A major motivation for this is to reduce energy use; indeed, without significant improvements in energy efficiency, the cost of exascale computing will be prohibitive [@villa2014scaling].
-This is best shown in a survey of accelerator usage and energy consumption in the worlds leading supercomputers.
+The diversity of accelerators in this space is best shown in a survey of accelerator usage and energy consumption in the worlds leading supercomputers.
 The complete results from the TOP500 and Green500 lists [@feldman_2017] were examined, over consecutive years from 2013 to 2018.
 Each dataset was taken from the June editions of the yearly listings.

+\todo[inline]{add energy usage to plot -- maybe superimposed over the percentage of top500 using accelerators}
 \begin{figure*}[t]
     \centering
     \includegraphics[width=\textwidth,keepaspectratio]{analysis/top500_percentage_of_supercomputers_with_accelerators.pdf}